Hit the Lights: Summer Bones (2013–2015)

 Hit the Lights headlined the Glamour Kills holiday show in New York City on January 11, 2014.
 They played Skip School, Start Fights in full with support from Handguns, State Champs, Misser, and Elder Brother.

 The band signed to Pure Noise Records on April 14, 2014.

 On August 21, 2014, Hit the Lights finished recording their fourth studio album with producer Kyle Black.
 Summer Bones was announced on January 12, 2015, and released on March 24, 2015.

 The band played select dates of Motion City Soundtrack's Commit This to Memory anniversary tour in January 2015.
 The band also supported Cartel on the Chroma anniversary tour in April.
 After that, they supported Chunk!
 No, Captain Chunk! on the Get Lost, Find Yourself tour in May.

 Just to Get Through to You EP, fifth studio album and Kyle Maite's death (2016–present)

 Hit the Lights co-headlined the Pure Noise Records Tour with Seaway in April and May 2016 with Can't Swim and Casey Bolles as support.
 Boston Manor were set to play the tour, too, but had to cancel due to visa issues.
 The acoustic EP Just to Get Through to You was released on May 6, 2016.

 On September 23, 2022, the band announced guitarist Kyle Maite died on September 20 in a truck accident.
+The band played a benefit concert for Maite at the Ace of Cups in Columbus, OH on February 18, 2023, with surprise appearances by original guitar player Omar Zehery and original vocalist Colin Ross.